patrickt999/Subtitlex2/README.md

 Runs entirely in the browser (no installation required)

 How to Use:

 Open the index.html file in a modern desktop browser (Chrome, Firefox, Edge).

-Drag and drop:
+"Drag and drop" user interface

-One video file
+-One video file

-Two .srt subtitle files
+-Two .srt subtitle files

+Files must be dropped together!

 The video will play with both subtitle tracks shown.

-Use the "Toggle Captions" button to turn subtitles on or off.
+Use the "Toggle Captions" button to SHOW or HIDE subtitles.

-File Naming:

-The application accepts any file names.
-Just make sure exactly one video file and two .srt subtitle files are dropped together.

 Hosting:

-You can host this on any static site hosting service:
+You can host this on any static site hosting service

-GitHub Pages
+-GitHub Pages

-Netlify

-Vercel
+-Netlify

+-Vercel

-Your own web server
+-Your own web server

 Simply upload the index.html file and access it via the browser.

 License: